hazeedhrshd/MovieLens-Database/README.md

 To perform the analysis using PostgreSQL:

-1. Download the Movielens dataset and place the CSV files (`movies.csv`, `ratings.csv`, and `users.csv`) in a directory accessible by your PostgreSQL instance.
+1. Download the Movielens dataset and place the CSV files (`movies.csv`, `ratings.csv`,`links.csv`, and `tags.csv`) in a directory accessible by your PostgreSQL instance.

 2. Connect to your PostgreSQL database using a client of your choice.

-3. Execute the SQL queries in `analysis.sql` in the PostgreSQL database to perform the analysis.
+3. Execute the SQL queries in `Movielens.sql` in the PostgreSQL database to perform the analysis.

-4. Review the results in the `results/` folder, which will contain the output of the queries.

 ## Analysis Insights